thanasibakis/material-you-utilities/README.md

 - Home Assistant has a more modern dialog used for confirmations and similar messages.
 This dialog mostly follows the Material Design 3 specification, but does not turn into a full-screen dialog on smaller displays.

-# Developing, Modifying, and Building The Theme
+# Developing, Modifying, and Building

 This repository requires npm and Node.js to develop.
 The JavaScript module is a minified file compiled using webpack.
 The source files are all written using TypeScript.